adampmoss/adampmoss.github.io/_posts/2016-03-17-magento2-basics-part-6.markdown

         $result = $proceed($crumbName, $crumbInfo);

-        /* I now that the opportunity to influence what is returned by our method. */
+        /* I now have the opportunity to influence what is returned by our method. */

         return $result;
     }